 The Altostra CLI is installable using the node package manager (NPM) and requires the minimum of Node.js 10 to be installed.

 In the terminal, run the following to install the Altostra CLI as a global package.

 Depending on your OS and installation of Node.js, you might need to run the

 The command to use the Altostra CLI is

 Run the following command to verify the installation:

 Install the Visual Studio Code Extension

-In Visual Studio Code, open the Extensions view and search for "Altostra".
+Install using the link above, or in Visual Studio Code, open the Extensions view and search for "Altostra Tools".